Stylback/home-server/README.md

     name: boulder
 ```

 Save and exit.
-You should now be able to start NGINX proxy manager by running:
+You should now be able to start Nginx proxy manager by running:

 ```sh
 cd /srv/nginx && sudo docker compose up -d